Automating image builds using Jenkins and Packer

 .
 Click OK.

-- In the Kind list, click
+- From the Kind list, select

-Create another secret with the following parameters:
+- Create another secret with these parameters:

 - Kind: